How To Make Perfect Deviled Egg

 "coddling."
 It does not toughen the whites as boiling does.
 This will also help prevent discoloration of the yolk and will also assist with

 the peeling process, as the cold water creates steam between the egg white and the shell which makes the shell easier to remove.
-Refrigeration is

 necessary for hard boiled eggs if the eggs are not to be consumed within a few hours.
 Hard-cooked eggs in the shell can be refrigerated up to one week only.